Wanted New Cards Extra – Silver Beaver Award.

 Rules:

-- Submission must meet GCU’s Submission Guidelines and be Approved through the usual Review Cycle– Fast Track your submission with this in the Notes to Reviewer: January Design Challenge Submission here is the link to the blog post: (include THIS blog post URL)
+- Submission must meet GCU’s Submission Guidelines and be Approved through the usual Review Cycle.
+Big Stock creations are automatically identified as Fast Track – please add in the Notes to Reviewer: February Stock Challenge Submission here is the link to the blog post: (include THIS blog post URL)

 - Only ONE card per artist per challenge.